Drawing Tablets on KDE Plasma Wayland

 Yes, all of your existing art programs that you used under the X11 session will still work under Wayland.
 Krita is known to work despite only running through XWayland.

 If you encounter a situation in which these programs do not work correctly or match their X11 behavior under Wayland, that's most likely a bug and should be reported to bugs.kde.org.
+It's very rare that it's the application's fault.

 Why isn't my tablet supported?
 Nothing useful shows up under the KCM.